 Shrimp and Rice Salad – a delicious supper salad with rice, shrimp, artichoke hearts, and black olives.
 Perfect for a spring evening.

 It’s time to start thinking Spring!
 Well, maybe.
 The calendar says so, but the weather isn’t quite cooperating yet.
 We’ve had beautiful 75 degree days and freezing nights.
 Spring is really teasing us this year.

 When we do have one of those lovely, warm days I always think of salads for dinner.
 Not necessarily a plate of lettuce, but something a bit more substantial.
 Something like this Shrimp and Rice Salad.

 This is actually a re-make of an old recipe that I used to do for summer suppers.
 Although I’ve always enjoyed the original recipe, it does use a cup of mayonnaise to bind everything together.

 In order to lighten the recipe a bit, I decided to remake it using a zesty Italian dressing instead.
 The dressing gives a wonderful herby flavor to the whole salad along with other lovely ingredients like shrimp, artichoke hearts and black olives.

 For this recipe, you’ll use a cup of dressing as part of the liquid for cooking the rice.
+Choose a nice zesty, herby one.
 I know that’s a bit different, but trust me it gives the final salad a fantastic flavor.

 In a medium saucepan bring the dressing, water, and pepper just to the boil.
 Stir in the rice.
 Reduce the heat to low, cover the pan, and cook for 20 minutes.
 I used basmati rice for this recipe just because I love the taste, but you can use regular long grain if you’d like.